Mohammad Mossadegh home | news biography | photos | project | library | media | shirts | 1953

 Jack Straw on "perfectly democratic" Mossadegh

-Though the American CIA declassified its once secret history years ago, the British government has never officially acknowledged their role in the 1953 coup that overthrew Mossadegh.
-In December 2005, we reported that according to the British Broadcasting Company, British Foreign Secretary Jack Straw rebuffed requests from the BBC in the development of their radio documentary "A Very British Coup".
-In fact, his office refused to release documents under the Freedom of Information Act about British involvement in the evil deed.
+In December 2005, we reported that according to the British Broadcasting Company, Foreign Secretary Jack Straw rebuffed their request in the development of their radio documentary "A Very British Coup".
+In fact, his office refused to release documents under the Freedom of Information Act about British involvement in the crime.

 The BBC then requested an interview with Mr. Straw, and were flatly rejected.
 They requested a written statement explaining why he would not talk, and were told it was "not possible".
 Then they asked if his Foreign Office could at least explain why they refused to make any comment whatsoever about Britain's role in the coup, and received this terse response: "There will be no further comment from the FCO."

-Not long after this sequence, Jack Straw delivered the keynote address at the Foreign Press Association, where the program he refused to cooperate with was awarded Radio Story of the Year.
+Not long after this sequence, Jack Straw delivered the keynote address at the Foreign Press Association, where the BBC program he refused to cooperate with was awarded Radio Story of the Year.

-Jack Straw Praises Dr. Mossadegh (12/23/06)
+Jack Straw Praises Dr. Mossadegh — Dec.
+23, 2006

-Despite tireless diplomacy by Javier Solana, Iran has chosen not to pursue our proposals.
+“Despite tireless diplomacy by Javier Solana, Iran has chosen not to pursue our proposals.
 And rather than suspend enrichment – since July, a legal obligation – it has continued on a bigger scale.

 So we have little option but to increase the pressure.
 The measures the Security Council adopted today are aimed at constraining activities that could contribute to a weapons program.
 They will be frozen if Iran complies and lifted in the event of a long-term solution.